Reread your own writing - several times - for a better finished novel.

 (Caveat: This may not work for all of you.)

-I have had a long career in writing, commercial writing, but only ventured into creative novel writing after I'd retired and at 74 years old.
+I have had a long career in writing, commercial writing, but I only ventured into creative novel writing after I'd retired and at 74 years old.
 It was 2020 and Covid-19 was rife.

-Finding Rose and Rose: The Missing Years were my first novels and for both I used the 'pantser' approach.
-I allowed freedom to intervene, helping me through difficult writing episodes and allowing freestyle writing to bend the story out of its original shape, before using the 'reread your writing' approach to bring it back to a finished state.
+I allowed freedom to take over, helping me through difficult writing episodes and allowing freestyle writing to bend the story out of its original shape, before using the 'reread your writing' approach to bring it back to a finished state.

 Only then would it make sense to, and entertain, my audience.